sofiaatif/sofiaatif/README.md

 ## Hi there

-I am passionate about cybersecurity.
-I have a diploma in Data Analysis from Robertson College, which will empower me to make significant contributions to this vital field.
-My goal is to leverage my technical skills and critical thinking abilities to enhance the protection of organizations and individuals against cyber threats.
+Passionate and analytical professional with a Diploma in Data Analysis from Robertson College and a Fundamentals of Cyber Security certification from Google.
+Skilled in leveraging SQL, Python, Linux, and Tableau to analyze data and identify anomalies critical for cybersecurity.
+Adept at presenting complex findings to diverse audiences, with strong problem-solving and critical-thinking abilities.
+Committed to protecting organizations and individuals from cyber threats through data-driven strategies and technical expertise.

 Education
         Diploma in Data Analyst

 Project
-        • Utilized comprehensive insights obtained through the exploration, cleaning, and analysis of the dataset.
+        • Conducted comprehensive exploration, cleaning, and analysis of COVID-19 datasets, identifying trends and anomalies applicable to cybersecurity threat detection.
-        • The project featured a well-structured presentation with essential sections, including the introduction, data exploration, analysis methodology, findings, and conclusion.
+        • Developed a structured presentation with sections including introduction, data exploration, methodology, findings, and conclusion, ensuring clarity and engagement.
-        • Demonstrated strong presentation skills, ensuring clarity and engagement while effectively addressing potential questions.
-        • Insights and recommendations were presented in an organized and visually appealing format, successfully conveying the significance of the data-driven analysis of COVID-19 datasets.
+        • Presented insights and recommendations in a visually appealing format, effectively communicating complex data to technical and non-technical audiences.
+        • Demonstrated strong presentation skills, addressing questions with confidence and precision.

 Certifications
+        • Fundamentals of Cyber Security, Google, July 2025
-        • Data Analytics Essentials (Cisco)
+        • Data Analytics Essentials, Cisco,
-        • Microsoft Office Pro (TestOut Corporation)
+        • Microsoft Office Pro, TestOut Corporation,
-        • Data Analytics Essentials (LinkedIn)
+        • Data Analytics Essentials, LinkedIn,

 Technical Skills
-        SQL, Tableau, Google Workspace, Office 365, Troubleshooting Software, Windows, and many more.
+        • Data Analysis Tools: SQL, Python, Tableau, Google Workspace, Office 365
+        • Cybersecurity-Relevant Tools: Linux, Troubleshooting Software, Windows
+        • Core Competencies: Anomaly Detection, Pattern Recognition, Data Visualization, Analytical Reporting.

 Soft Skills
         Analytical and Problem-Solving Skills, Ability to communicate technical information to both technical and non-technical audiences.